LAST REVISED: OCTOBER 1, 2021

 a.
 Personal Data.
 Personal Data is information that allows someone to identify or contact you, including, for example, your name, address, telephone number, e-mail address, as well as any other non-public information about you that is associated with or linked to any of the foregoing data.

 b.
 What data is collected.
-We collect Personal Data that you voluntarily provide to us, for example, when you create an Account or request information about our Site and/or App (collectively hereinafter “Services”) we may require your name, email, contact information, billing address, credit card inform, flight information (e.g. confirmation code) and/or other information you may provide us.
+We collect Personal Data that you voluntarily provide to us, for example, when you create an Account or request information about our Site and/or App (collectively hereinafter “Services”) we may require your name, email, flight information (e.g. confirmation code), payment information, and/or other information you may provide us.
+We also receive the names of other parties on your flight reservation from your airline, based on the confirmation code you provide us.

 2. HOW WE USE PERSONAL DATA.